Jean Toomer: Racial identity

-Jean Toomer avoided identifying with clear categories of race.
-Instead, he wanted to be classified only as “American.”
-His ambivalence toward race corresponds to his interest in Quaker philosophy.
+Toomer's ambivalence toward racial identification corresponds to his interest in Quaker philosophy.
 In his early twenties, he attended meetings of the Religious Society of Friends in Doylestown, a Quaker group.
-Later he joined a meeting group there.
+Later, he joined a meeting group there.

 Quakerism connects groups of different believers under the respect for everyone's belief of a creed.
 They encourage each other to be able to understand themselves and their own personalities.
-Jean Toomer's Quaker belief connects to his writings on the place of the African-American in the 20th century.
+Jean Toomer's Quaker belief connects to his writings on the place of the African American in the 20th century.
 He also wrote essays on George Fox and Quakerism.
-In his essay, “The Negro Emergent,” Toomer describes how African-Americans were able to rise from those past identifications when they were portrayed only as slaves.
-He said they were working to find a voice for themselves.
+In his essay, “The Negro Emergent,” Toomer describes how African Americans were able to rise from those past identifications in which they were portrayed only as slaves.
+He said that they were working to find a voice for themselves.